Dev-Craig44/jsUnitTesting/README.md

 Sometimes we need to create a consistent environment before running our tests to clean up any resources or state after the tests have executed

 Example: Before running our tests, we may want to set up a database connection, create necessary tables with data and so on, and after our test we want to do clean up.

+# Exercise: Testing a Stack

+Stack - A data structure that follows the Last-In-First-Out (LIFO) principle.